piyush-2450/SugarUI/README.md

 # UISwift

-Makes it easier to create programmatic iOS UI layouts.
-Provides high level sugary Swift APIs which are Optional friendly.
+UISwift streamlines programmatic UI development for iOS and macOS by providing expressive, optional-friendly Swift APIs.
+It brings the declarative syntax of SwiftUI to UIKit and AppKit, ensuring robust performance and consistent behavior.

+## Features

+- **Declarative Syntax**: Build UIs with clear and concise code, mirroring SwiftUI's declarative style.
+- **Optional-Friendly APIs**: Seamlessly integrate with optional types, reducing the need for unwrapping.
+- **Automatic Constraint Management**: Simplify Auto Layout with intuitive methods for embedding, stacking, and centering views.
+- **Cross-Platform Support**: Utilize UISwift for both iOS (UIKit) and macOS (AppKit) development.

+## Installation

+Add UISwift to your project using Swift Package Manager:

+1. In Xcode, navigate to **File > Add Packages**.
+2. Enter the repository URL: `https://github.com/piyush-2450/UISwift.git`.
+3. Select the latest version and add the package to your project.

+## Getting Started

+Here's how to leverage UISwift for building UIs programmatically.
 Let's consider the following views to explore UIView sweetness provided by UISwift:

 ```swift
 // Superview